-As a reminder, our two consulting professors have confirmed that our sizable goose population has a major negative impact on Loon Lake’s water quality.
+Our two consulting professors have confirmed that our sizable goose population has a major negative impact on Loon Lake’s water quality.
 The large nutrient load the geese deposit into the lake is quite detrimental, in addition to the nuisance created on land by flocks of geese.
-Intervention with the eggs is probably one of the more humane methods in trying to hold constant or reduce the resident flock.